smrutiranjantripathy/git/git-overview.md

 Suppose you decide that you want to merge your *feature-branch-2* changes into your mainline for a release, but you want to hold off on the *feature-branch-1* changes until it’s tested further.
 You can take the changes on feature-branch-2 that aren’t on server (I and J) and replay them on your master branch by using the --onto option of git rebase:
   - `git rebase --onto master feature-branch-1 feature-branch-2`
+  This basically says, “Check out feature-branch-2 branch, figure out the patches from the common ancestor of the feature-branch-2 and feature-branch-1 branches, and then replay them onto master.”
+It’s a bit complex, but the result is pretty cool.

 ##Git Sub Modules
 It often happens that while working on one project, you need to use another project from within it.
 Perhaps it’s a library that a third party developed or that you’re developing separately and using in multiple parent projects.
 A common issue arises in these scenarios: you want to be able to treat the two projects as separate yet still be able to use one from within the other.Git addresses this issue using submodules.
 Submodules allow you to keep a Git repository as a subdirectory of another Git repository.
 This lets you clone another repository into your project and keep your commits separate.